-Section 12.8 Except as provided within Sections 12.4 and 12.6, the City agrees to provide one (1) work shift (based on the Employee’s regular work shift) time off with pay per week for one (1) duly elected Vice-President of Local No.1180 to attend to the duties of that office.
+Section 12.9 Except as provided within Sections 12.4 and 12.6, the City agrees to provide one (1) work shift (based on the Employee’s regular work shift) time off with pay per week for one (1) duly elected Vice-President of Local No.1180 to attend to the duties of that office.

 When this Vice-President is elected, the Vice-President shall inform his/her direct supervisor of which day of the week will be designated for the performance of Vice-Presidential duties.

 This designated day shall be the day for the Vice-President to perform those duties unless agreed to otherwise by the supervisor.

 It is understood that the Vice-President’s hours shall not be affected (increased) by the Vice-President’s participation as a steward, grievance committee member or any other role which would normally include specified time off.

-The City agrees to provide the equivalent of one-half (1/2) shift off with pay per week for the duly elected Secretary Treasurer and the equivalent of one-half (1/2) shift off with pay per week for the duly elected Recording Secretary of Local No. 1180 to attend to the duties of those offices, provided that the Secretary Treasurer, Recording Secretary, and any Chief Steward are from separate work units.
-All hours worked (per this Section) conducting Union business during the Employee’s normal work schedule shall count as regular hours worked for the purposes of calculating overtime.
+Section 12.10 The City agrees to provide the equivalent of one-half (1/2) shift off with pay per week for the duly elected Secretary Treasurer and the equivalent of one-half (1/2) shift off with pay per week for the duly elected Recording Secretary of Local No. 1180 to attend to the duties of those offices, provided that the Secretary Treasurer, Recording Secretary, and any Chief Steward are from separate work units.
+Continuity of operations should an emergency be declared, or based upon operational or staffing needs, will be considered as it affects designated Union Business days and times.
+The Union will be notified of any changes to Union business days as soon as reasonably possible.

+Section 12.11 All hours worked (per this Section) conducting Union business during the Employee’s normal work schedule shall count as regular hours worked for the purposes of calculating overtime.
+All hours worked (per this section) will be spent conducting Union business and it is the Employee’s responsibility to accurately track, report, and submit time worked in the City’s timekeeping system.
+Employees are responsible to approving their time worked, including time spent conducting Union business, and such approval is the attestation by the employee that the information provided is a true and correct representation of the time spent conducting Union business.

 ARTICLE 13 – DISCIPLINE

 Section 13.1 The City reserves the right to discipline or discharge any non-probationary employee for just cause.
 Any such discipline or discharge shall be subject to the Grievance or Appeals Procedure as applicable.
 In the administration of this Article, all discipline shall be reasonably expedient, progressive in nature, based upon the circumstances of the offense and the employee’s performance record, and be corrective rather than punitive (except in the case of termination).
 This principle shall not apply to deliberate or serious offenses which may lead to an immediate demotion or discharge.
 Pursuant to Tulsa’s Charter and Civil Service rules, probationary employees have no due process or property rights in their positions until after completing the initial probationary period, which shall mean probationary employees cannot file disciplinary related grievances or be the subject of such grievances.